smishra677/DAFT/Tutorial/tutorial.md

 "((Pu,Ol),Gr,...);"
 ```

-For users applying this workflow to their own data, the key requirement is that the final gene tree file must be a CSV with a column named `gt`.
+For users applying this workflow to their own data, the key requirement is that the final gene tree file must be a CSV with the first column called `gt`.

 ---